maxcroasdale/maxcroasdale.github.io/content/posts/Jul-2023/doorrehang.md

 ![](/images/0080.jpeg)

-Just neeed to finish painting and then we'll get basin/wc in.
+Just need to finish painting and then we'll get basin/wc in.

 ![](/images/0097.jpeg)